supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/3-Synapselink-cosmos.md

 # Lab 3: Use Azure Synapse Link for Azure Cosmos DB

-## Lab-Scenario
+## Lab Scenario

 Azure Synapse Link for Azure Cosmos DB is a cloud-native *hybrid transactional analytical processing* (HTAP) technology that enables you to run near-real-time analytics over operational data stored in Azure Cosmos DB from Azure Synapse Analytics.
 In this lab, you will explore about Hybrid Transactional and Analytical Processing (HTAP) is a technique for near real time analytics without a complex ETL solution.

 ### Objectives

-After completing this lab, you will be able to:
+In this lab, you will be able to complete the following tasks:

+- Task 1: Provision Azure resources.
-- Configure Synapse Link in Azure Cosmos DB.
+- Task 2: Configure Synapse Link in Azure Cosmos DB.
-- Configure Synapse Link in Azure Synapse Analytics.
+- Task 3: Configure Synapse Link in Azure Synapse Analytics.
-- Query Azure Cosmos DB from Azure Synapse Analytics.
+- Task 4: Query Azure Cosmos DB from Azure Synapse Analytics.

 ### Estimated timing: 45 minutes